bbauska/Coursera-Bootstrap/readme.md

 That is what the col form label class achieves first.

-Now, let\'s concentrate on this that we just added in.
+Now, let&apos;s concentrate on this that we just added in.

 Here, we see that we have a checkbox added in.
 And then, a text field here.